Faisal-14/Website/README.md

 ---

 ## 🧩 Problem Statement
-create an wed where fisherman report plastic sightings or water quality issues, crowdsourcing pollution monitoring.
+create an web where fisherman report plastic sightings or water quality issues, crowdsourcing pollution monitoring.

 **Goal:** To develop a smart, low-cost, solar-powered marine monitoring device that automatically detects ghost nets and monitors pollution parameters like pH, turbidity, and TDS — providing real-time alerts and location tracking.